WARIP/blog-PaperMod/content/posts/markov_chains.md

     appendFilePath: true # to append file path to Edit link

 ---
-You have probably heard of markov chains.
-Citing [wikipedia](https://en.wikipedia.org/wiki/Markov_chain), "A Markov chain or Markov process is a stochastic model describing a sequence of possible events in which the probability of each event depends only on the state attained in the previous event".
+In general, we may have a sequence of states, one at each time step.
+We can model this dynamic as being with "short memory" - traversing from some state at time $t$ to another state at time $t+1$ has some probability depending on the first and second state (by that order), without also taking into account the entire history.
+From this need came the notion of Markov chains.
-We will look more into the properties and define this object through the lens of measure theory.
+We will look more into the properties of markov chains and define this object through the lens of measure theory.

-This blog-post is heavily based on chapter 1.5.4 from [Omri Sarig's lectures notes on Ergodic Theory](https://www.weizmann.ac.il/math/sarigo/sites/math.sarigo/files/uploads/ergodicnotes.pdf), with many parts copied with a little to no change- you may check it for better explanations and a rigorous presentation of the material, and on many other aspects of ergodic theory as well.
+This blog-post is heavily based on chapter 1.5.4 from [Omri Sarig's lectures notes on Ergodic Theory](https://www.weizmann.ac.il/math/sarigo/sites/math.sarigo/files/uploads/ergodicnotes.pdf)- you may check it for better explanations and a rigorous presentation of the material, and on many other aspects of ergodic theory as well.

 Let us look at time as discrete ($\mathbb{N}$).
 We can think of an event/state happening at each time, where the event is one of a finite set of possible events (denoted by $S$).
 A very natural question would be to ask "What is the probability of an event $a \in S$ happening at time $t = t_1$?".
 But we are interested in more than that- we want also to ask questions like "What is the probability of an event $a \in S$ happening at time $t = t_1$ and an event $b \in S$ happening at time $t = t_2$?".